mangila/pokedex-java/backstage/README.md

-# backstage
+# Backstage

-Background jobs compiled a Native Image for FaaS(Function as a Service)
+- Tasks that is compiled as Native Images used a Function as a Service(FaaS)
+- Bouncer applications that relays and handle connection pooling to the datasources
+    - Redis
+    - Mongodb

-## To run
+## To Run

-Will compile everything and install and generate native executables for your host system
+To compile everything, install, and generate native executables for your host system:

-* `mvn -U clean install` - compile and install all modules
+- `mvn -U clean install` - Compiles and installs all modules.
-* `mvn native:compile -Pnative -DskipTests` - generate native executables - this might take a while
+- `mvn native:compile -Pnative -DskipTests` - Generates native executables.
+Note that this might take some time.

 ## Requirements

-For local development
+For local development:

-* GraalVM for compiling the native Image
+- GraalVM for compiling the native image.

 ## Docker

-Dockerfiles for the tasks has a graalvm image ready to compile

-* use "host.docker.internal" as host if running locally
-* see minikube.ps1 for build step

-# modules

-## generation-task

-* PokeApi request to fetch all pokemons from their Generation
-* Puts all pokemons on PokemonQueue

-## integration

-Everything third party api

-To use any integration `application.yml` must be configured with the server address

-* Conditional bean for props to load the DI container

-* PokeApi - RestClient
-* Redis - Grpc Client
-* MongoDb - Grpc Client

-## media-task

-* Polls from Media Queue
-* Updates the pokemon document with the new media entry
-* Adds reference to file server api for src (TODO: Service discovery stuffs or hardcoding)
-* Puts Files into GridFS

-## model

-* everything structs
-* Shared domain objects
-* Shared Protos

-## pokemon-task

-* Fetch from PokeApi and checks already made http requests to Redis
-* Updates Database with new pokemon
-* Runs a side effect and puts Pokemon media (images and cries) to the Media Queue

-## redis-bouncer

-* Redis bouncer service to handle connection pooling
-* Grpc Server
-* Relays requests to and from Redis

-## mongodb-bouncer

-* Mongodb bouncer service to handle connection pooling
-* Grpc Server
-* Relays requests to and from MongoDb
+Dockerfiles for the tasks and bouncers include a GraalVM image ready to compile.

+- Refer to `minikube.ps1` for the build steps.

+## Modules

+### generation-task

+- Makes a PokeApi request to fetch all Pokémon from their Generation.
+- Enqueues all Pokémon into the `PokemonQueue`.

+### integration

+Handles all third-party APIs:

+- PokeApi - RestClient
+- Redis - gRPC Client
+- MongoDB - gRPC Client

+### media-task

+- Polls from the `MediaQueue`.
+- Updates the Pokémon document with the new media entry.
+- Adds a reference to the file server API for the source (TODO: Service discovery setup or hardcoding).
+- Inserts media into GridFS.

+### model

+- Contains all struct definitions.
+- Shared domain objects.
+- Shared Proto implementations.

+### pokemon-task

+- Fetches data from PokeApi and checks already made HTTP requests to Redis.
+- Updates the database with new Pokémon.
+- Runs a side effect and enqueues Pokémon media (images and cries) into the `MediaQueue`.

+### redis-bouncer

+- Redis bouncer service to handle connection pooling.
+- gRPC Server.
+- Relays requests to and from Redis.

+### mongodb-bouncer

+- MongoDB bouncer service to handle connection pooling.
+- gRPC Server.
+- Relays requests to and from MongoDB.